debilausaure/docker_slim_minecraft_server/README.md

 ### But... why ?

 The most famous minecraft docker image at this time is [itzg/docker-minecraft-server](https://github.com/itzg/docker-minecraft-server).
 While itzg's image is very convenient and packed with lots of features (kudos to [itzg](https://github.com/itzg)), I find it to be a bit overkill.

-This repository is meant to allow you to build a minimal docker image, providing a functional vanilla minecraft server and some backup tools (*to be added soon™*).
+This repository is meant to allow you to build a minimal docker image, providing a functional vanilla minecraft server that does not compromise on security.

 The result is that this docker image is **significantly** smaller than itgz's.